jarviscanada/jarvis_data_eng_AshwinRishi/core_java/Twitter/README.md

 # Implementation

-The following section explains the er diagram, design patterns, testing, and Deployment to perform the Create, read and delete operations.
+The following section explains the class diagram, design patterns, testing, and Deployment to perform the Create, read and delete operations.

 ## UML diagram